MVA-OpenApi/go-open-api-generator/README.md

 A Command-Line Interface generator for REST APIs using Go's <a href="https://echo.labstack.com/">Echo</a> from a given <a href="https://www.openapis.org/">OpenAPI 3</a> Specification file in either JSON or YAML format.

 # Purpose
-We aim to make the life of Golang REST API developers easier by creating a tool which takes an OpenAPI 3 Specification file as input and generates a basic project structure from it so the developers can focus on the business logic.
+We aim to make the life of Golang REST API developers (or non technical users) easier by creating a tool which takes an OpenAPI 3 Specification file as input and generates a basic project structure from it so the developers can focus on the business logic.
 Our currently supported features are:
 - Stub handlers for each endpoint and request specified in the input file.
 - Go structs for each schema present in the input file.
+- Validation of parameters from the OpenAPI rules.
 - Config file for environment variables.
 - A frontend interface which allows the developer to interact with the generated endpoints without using an external tool like Postman.
+- Generation of a simple web client written in react.js to test CRUD operations for the component schemas.
 - An option to add middleware logging into a file for the generated REST API.
 - An option to integrate boilerplate code for a small SQLite3 database.
 - An option to integrate HTTP2 support.
 - Supports API keys authorization (globally or per operation).
+- Dockerfile and Lifecycle functions generation.
+- Generation of BDD Testing from a `.feature` file.
 # Contributions

 This project was made by 6 students of the TU Berlin as part of the module "Moderne Verteilte Anwendungen Programmierpraktikum" when studying B.Sc Computer Science.